vikas-rajpoot/vikas-rajpoot/README.md

 ---

 ## 🎓 **Certifications**

+🎓 Master's in AI/ML from IIIT Sri City | Bachelor’s in CSE from MITS Gwalior
+🔬 Machine Learning Engineer at Big Bang Boom Solutions
+🌐 Passionate about **Reinforcemnt Learning**, and related cutting-edge research

 - GATE 2021 (Rank: 3420)
 - NPTEL: Cloud Computing | Programming in C++ | Java | IoT | Privacy | and Security

 ---